tahayparker/CSInternalsGuide/content/pages/prac-rec.md

       This is the first page of your record.

-      Contains the title ("Practical Record"), the academic year, the name of your project (three to four words max), and a place for your details.
+      Contains the title ("Practical Record"), the academic year, and a place for your details.

       The page numbers for the record start from the cover page.